Blair1233/Class24/1-Lesson-Plans/06-Bash-Scripting-and-Programming/3/LessonPlan.md

 ### Lesson Overview

 In today's class students will dive into a capture the flag challenge.
-At the end of class today, students will sign up and register for Azure Lab Services, which they will use in the upcoming Windows module.
+At the end of class today, students will sign into [Azure Lab Services - https://labs.azure.com](https://labs.azure.com) with the credentails provided to prepare for the upcoming Windows module.

 ### Lesson Objectives